-What happens if you write this great book and can't find a publisher to take on your book?
+What happens if you write a great book and can't find a publisher to take it on?
 Simple, you publish it yourself.
 There are those in the seminar business who swear by this approach to publishing.
 Their arguments are good.

-Royalty.
-Publishing a book yourself can allow you to move from a 7.5 percent to a 15 percent royalty, to a royalty that can range from 90 percent to 100 percent.
+Royalties Publishing a book yourself can allow you to move from a 7.5 to 15 percent royalty, to a 90 to 100 percent royalty.
 Remember, you are paying to publish your own book, so most of the sales belong to you.

-Distribution.
-To me, this is the biggest downfall of publishing a book yourself.
-You will be able to get your book on a couple of Internet sites, including Amazon.com, but the rest of your distribution is up to you.
+Distribution To me, distribution is the biggest downfall of publishing a book yourself.
+You will be able to get your book on a bunch of Internet sites, including Amazon.com, but the rest of your distribution is up to you.
 Self-publishers are working their way through this problem by offering their marketing services to you . . . for a price.
 It's not inexpensive, but the larger self-publishing companies have effective marketing departments.
 If I were to go the self-publishing route, I would engage their marketing programs.
-Remember, if you write a book and no one sees it, other than establishing credibility, the book is not doing you any good.
+Remember, if you write a book and no one sees it, the book is not doing you any good other than establishing a perceived sense of credibility.

-Pride.
-Funny that I should include the word "pride" as a factor to consider, but in fact I have a lot of pride surrounding the publishing of my books.
-I sold them myself, and affectionately refer to them as my children.
-In theory, anyone can have a book self-published, but not anyone can find a publisher.
+Pride Funny that I should include the word "pride" as a factor to consider, but in fact I have a lot of pride surrounding the publishing of my books.
+I sold them myself and affectionately refer to them as my children.
+In theory, anyone can have a book self-published, but not everyone can find a publisher.

 I have gotten into some pretty interesting debates with others in the industry over this publishing argument, so let's settle it this way.
-If you think you can sell more than 1,000 books yourself within your seminars, it might be cost-effective to self-publish your book.
+If you think you can sell more than 1,000 books a year yourself within your seminars, it might be cost effective to self-publish your book.
 You will certainly make more money that way.
-Of course remember this, if within your proposal you can commit to selling more than 1,000 books a year by yourself, there are plenty of conventional publishers who will sit up and listen.
+Of course, remember this: If within your proposal you can commit to selling more than 1,000 books a year by yourself, plenty of conventional publishers will sit up and listen.

-Step 6-Selling Books
+Step 6.
+Selling Books.
 So how do you go about selling 1,000 books a year?
 Well, there are two schools of thought.
 The first is to deliver seminars and to offer books at the back of the room at the end of your seminar.
-That's the conventional approach, and boy, do I dislike it!
+That's the conventional approach, and, boy, do I dislike it!

 To me this says to your audience, "I hope you enjoyed our work together.
 Now, if you really liked what I had to say, for a few dollars more, I'll help you learn it."
 If you are conducting general sessions, it might make sense to do this.
-Personally, I'd add the cost of your book to all the tuition collected and make it a part of their seminar package.
+Personally, I'd add the cost of your book to the tuition and make it a part of their seminar package.

-If you are conducting closed session seminars, it's a little tougher, but well worth your effort to make this a part of your training routine as well.
+If you are conducting closed-session seminars, it's a little tougher but well worth your effort to make the sale of books a part of your training routine as well.
 In seminars that are a half day or longer, it should not even be a topic of discussion.
-Any client who wants a half-day program or longer is saying to you, "Help us to make the cultural change you are teaching us."
-That means they need participant guides, and they need books-period.
+Any client who wants a halfday program or longer is saying to you, "Help us to make the cultural change you are teaching us."
+That means the client needs participant guides and books-period.